httpoxy/httpoxy-org/index.md

 * Direct the server to open outgoing connections to an address and port of their choosing
 * Tie up server resources by forcing the vulnerable software to use a malicious proxy

-If a server is vulnerable, it is extremely easy to exploit in basic form.
-And we expect security researchers to be able to scan for this vulnerability very easily and very quickly.
+httpoxy is extremely easy to exploit in basic form.
+And we expect security researchers to be able to scan for it quickly.
 Luckily, if you read on and find you are affected, [easy mitigations](#fix-now) are available.